 Annual Meeting

 The Southern 2024 | #2024SHA | October 24-27, 2024.
-Preregistration Will Open June 1
+Preregistration is Open!

 The 90th Annual Meeting of the Southern Historical Association will take place in Kansas City, Missouri, October 24 -27, 2024.
+Check out a draft version of the program here!
+Check out tour information here!

 Conference Registration